Bill Crisp Senior Center

 Bill Crisp All White Affair

 Welcome to the ALL WHITE AFFAIR!
 Get ready to dress to impress in your finest white attire for a night of elegance and fun.
 Light refreshments.
-Tickets on sale Feb.
-16- March 13.
+Participants may bring your own food in addition to refreshments provided.
+Tickets on sale February 16-March 13.

 National Walking Day